 Pediatric Advanced Life Support (PALS) Certification

-• How to systematically assess pediatric medical situations
+- How to systematically assess pediatric medical situations

-• How to properly manage pediatric respiratory emergencies
+- How to properly manage pediatric respiratory emergencies

 Conventionally, students had to enroll in an in-person, instructor-led class.
 Thanks to technological advances, however, more and more students are choosing online medical certifications.